 Thankfully the music is still extremely strong.
 A few of the songs are clearly pulled from Final Fantasy VII soundtrack, but the remaining songs offer just as much to the story as in previous titles.
 The plot is also fantastic with well written and well rounded characters at least from a character development perspective.
 The game did leave something to be desired in terms of character customization - each of the characters is specifically geared towards and pigeon-holed into a specific class.
 Vivi, for example, is not capable of being anything other than a Black Mage.
 And Final Fantasy IX suffers from the same problem as Final Fantasy VIII - the primary villain/antagonist has a very limited background story (albeit not nearly as bad).

 My final complaint has to do with the Trance (Limit Break) system.
 Limit Breaks have become one of the staples of the series.
 They are quite often implemented in very different ways within each of the games, but the Trance system has to be one of the worst.
 The Trance gauge fills up each time a character takes damage, but the character automatically goes into a Trance once the gauge is full (rather than selecting their Limit Break like in previous titles).
 As a result, characters will quite often go into a Trance right at the end of a battle or during a battle against an inconsequential random fight on the world map.
 This system made it next to impossible to use a character’s Trance for any type of strategic advantage.

-Some Final Fantasy fans still rank Final Fantasy IX as one of their favourite titles in the series, but that is a bandwagon that I just can’t get behind.
-I would still recommend giving it a play through as it certainly a very unique addition to the series, but there is no question that it is my least favourite game, and unfortunately the slowness of the flow of the game would make me hesitate to play through it again.
+Some Final Fantasy fans still rank Final Fantasy IX as one of their favorite titles in the series, but that is a bandwagon that I just can’t get behind.
+I would still recommend giving it a playthrough as it certainly a very unique addition to the series, but there is no question that it is my least favorite game, and unfortunately the slowness of the flow of the game would make me hesitate to play through it again.

 (which is still not bad, but not up to the standards I expect from a Final Fantasy game!)